-Wide angle for landscape and architectural photos: with its short focal length (less than 30 mm), a Wide Angular lens allows you to have a wide view of the subject (with little hindsight).
+Wide-angle for landscape and architectural photos: with its short focal length (less than 30 mm), a Wide Angular lens allows you to have a comprehensive view of the subject (with little hindsight).
 These lenses are very popular with photo reporters.

-Telephoto lenses for a distant target (sportsmen, wildlife): with a long focal length (more than 85 mm), these lenses are perfectly suited to animal documentaries and sports journalists.
+Telephoto lenses for a distant target (sportsmen, wildlife): with a long focal length (more than 85 mm), these lenses are ideally suited to animal documentaries and sports journalists.

 Zoom and standard type lenses for all kinds of photos: these types of optics – from their focal range – are versatile.
-Their focal length is very variable: 17-50 mm, 70-200 mm, 18-150 mm, etc… These lenses can take pictures of distant objects as well as close-ups.
-They are suitable for reporters thanks to their flexibility.
-They are versatile enough to deal with any situation.
+Their focal length is variable: 17-50 mm, 70-200 mm, 18-150 mm, etc. These lenses can take pictures of distant objects and close-ups; they are suitable for reporters thanks to their flexibility.
+Also, they are versatile enough to deal with any situation.
 In addition, it saves you from cluttering yourself with heavy equipment and multiple lenses.

 The macro for macro photography: macro lenses are especially suitable for professionals.
 They are used to capture tiny subjects such as flowers or insects with sharpness and detail.

 A lens is often considered efficient through the maximum aperture of its diaphragm (absent on entry-level optics).
 The larger it is, the more light it lets in the lens.
 Concretely, this means that you can take pictures in a dimly lit place.
-This also allows for a reduced depth of field, facilitating artistic blur effects and the creation of bokeh (background blur).
+It also allows for a reduced depth of field, facilitating artistic blur effects and creating bokeh (background blur).
 It also helps to dispense with flash and ISO settings.

 This maximum opening index is expressed in f/number.
 The smaller the number, the wider the opening will be.
-For example, a 50mm f/1.4 lens will have an aperture aperture of around 35mm in diameter (focal length/maximum aperture) while for a 50mm f/2.8 model it will be around 17 mm.
+For example, a 50mm f/1.4 lens will have an aperture of around 35mm in diameter (focal length/maximum aperture), while a 50mm f/2.8 model will be approximately 17 mm.

-In view of these characteristics, zooms are heavier and are generally more expensive, but prove to be very flexible.
-Conversely, a fixed focal length lens is lighter and cheaper, but is limited when it comes to shots.
+Because of these characteristics, zooms are heavier and are generally more expensive but very flexible.
+Conversely, a fixed focal length lens is lighter and cheaper but is limited in shots.